freedomofpress/securedrop-docs/docs/admin/installation/passphrases.rst

 Each individual with a role (admin or journalist) at a given SecureDrop instance must generate and retain a number of strong, unique passphrases.
 The section is an overview of the passphrases, keys, two-factor secrets, and other credentials that are required for each role in a SecureDrop installation.

-Ideally, each admin and journalist would only have to remember the passphrases to unlock the encrypted storage on their *SecureDrop Workstation* laptop.
+Ideally, each admin and journalist would only have to remember the passphrases to unlock the encrypted storage on their *Journalist Workstation* laptop.

 Admin
 -----

-The admin will be using a *SecureDrop Workstation* configured to connect to the *Application Server* and the *Monitor Server* using Tor and SSH.
+The admin will be using an *Admin Workstation* configured to connect to the *Application Server* and the *Monitor Server* using Tor and SSH.
 The tasks performed by the admin will require the following set of credentials and passphrases:

-- The Qubes full disk encryption (FDE) password of the Primary SecureDrop Workstation, required to unlock system storage on boot.
+- The Qubes full disk encryption (FDE) password of the *Admin Workstation*, required to unlock system storage on boot.
-- The Qubes system user password for the Primary SecureDrop Workstation, required to log in.
+- The Qubes system user password for the *Admin Workstation*, required to log in.
 -  Additional credentials, which we recommend adding to Tails' KeePassXC password manager during the installation: